rapid7/insightconnect-workflows/workflows/Open_Source_Indicator_Enrichment_with_Slack/help.md

 ## Troubleshooting

-In some instances using copy paste for !investigate commands many introduce unicode characters.
+In some instances using copy & paste for `!investigate` commands many introduce unicode characters.
-These characters may be misinterpreted by the workflow, resulting in the help response triggering for what look like valid commands.
+These characters may be misinterpreted by the workflow, resulting in the help response triggering for what appear to be valid commands.
+It is recommended to avoid copying & pasting commands.
-It is recommend to not copy past the word `!investigate` or the <command>.
-No issues have been encountered when copy pasting the hash's IP's or URL's them selves.

 # Version History

+* 1.0.1 - Update help document
 * 1.0.0 - Initial workflow

 # Links